Ashworth836/appacademy-projects/README.md

 ## Congratulations!

-You are now able to perform more advanced querying with `SELECT` clauses!
+You are now able to perform more advanced querying with `SELECT` clauses!# practice-for-week-10-sql-practice-intermediate-querying